uta666XYZ/LastEpochBuilding/README.md

 The current build can be run by running `./runtime/Path{space}of{space}Building.exe`.

 ## Roadmap
-* Add online character import
+* Add the relic slot
 * Have a selected skill dps correctly computed
 * Work on other stats (ward, ...)
 * Work on other skills ...